verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 </div>
 {{< /clipboard >}}

-##### Namespace ConfigSelector
+#### Configure the namespace ConfigSelector
 The Fluent Operator supports configurability at the namespace level that lets you create Fluent Bit configurations for logs from your application namespace.
-Add a helm override to add a label selector that allows FluentBit to select and map namespaced resources to a FluentBit instance.
+Add a Helm override to add a label selector that allows FluentBit to select and map namespaced resources to a FluentBit instance.
 For example:

 **fo_ns_cfg.yaml**
 {{< clipboard >}}